 Mixed Climbing Course

-The Mixed Climbing Course (MCC) is ideal:
+The Mixed Climbing Course is perfect for:

 Ice and snow/ice gully climbing